IBM/db2-samples/In_Db2_Machine_Learning/Building ML Models with Db2/README.md

 ## 5. Troubleshooting <a name="Troubleshooting"></a>

-When using a jupyter notebook, some users may find that they are unable to import a module that has been successfully installed via pip.
+When using a Jupyter notebook, some users may find that they are unable to import a module that has been successfully installed via pip.

 Check `sys.executable` to see which Python and environment you're running in, and `sys.path` to see where it looks to import modules: